azoth-lang/azoth.language.reference/src/ideas.md

 Note that the "`at`" method can't be a meta-function because it must return a reference to a runtime value.

+**TODO:** I think this runs into the problems I thought of with having the return type be an arbitrary function of the type arguments.
+(Example bad case?)

 ### Default Value Initializers